SunilDevlops/myapp/README.md

   ```
   mvn -Dtest=CustomerControllerTest#testGetCustomerById test
   ```
 * Run both unit and integration testing.
-We are using **Test** profile which is our **TEST** environment.
+For integration testing, we are using **Test** profile which is our **TEST** environment.
 It takes the username and password to authenticate from [application-test.yaml](src/main/resources/application-test.yaml)
   ```
   mvn test
   ```